15 min read

 Constraints

-• No category, no playbook: The problem sat between SEO, content operations, and AI strategy.
+• No category, no playbook: The problem sat between SEO/SEM, content operations, and AI strategy.
 No established tool category addressed it.
 User interviews revealed interest but no shared vocabulary for what people needed.
 Even describing what the product did was a research problem.

 • Developer audience, no GUI: The primary users work in terminals, CI/CD pipelines, and API integrations.
 The UX challenge was not visual design — it was workflow design, API ergonomics, error messages, and how naturally the tool fits into an existing development workflow.